Beyond Benchmark Islands: Toward Representative Trustworthiness Evaluation for Agentic AI: Holographic Agent Assessment Framework

 To operationalize representative, deployment-aligned trustworthiness estimation, we introduce the \textbf{Holographic Agent Assessment Framework} (HAAF).
 The central idea is to move from evaluating agents on a flat collection of benchmark instances to evaluating them over a structured \emph{socio-technical scenario manifold}.
 The term ``holographic'' emphasizes that trustworthiness cannot be faithfully reconstructed from any single projection of behavior: reliability, robustness, safety, and alignment emerge only when an agent is examined from multiple complementary views under representative deployment conditions.

 We model each scenario $s \in \mathcal{S}$ as a structured configuration that may vary along several axes, including task objective, tool interface, interaction depth, environmental constraint, social context, and consequence severity.
-For an agent $a$ and a scenario $s$, the framework produces a vector of trustworthiness measurements $\mathbf{m}(a,s)$, consistent with the deployment-level formulation introduced in Section~\ref{sec:gap}.
+For an agent $a$ and a scenario $s$, the framework produces a vector of trustworthiness measurements $\mathbf{m}(a,s) = (m_{P_1}(a,s), \dots, m_{P_5}(a,s))$ aligned with the five properties of Section~\ref{subsec:defining_trustworthiness}.
 Aggregated over a weighted test set $Q \subset \mathcal{S}$, this yields an estimated trustworthiness profile:

-where $w(s)$ encodes both deployment relevance and risk sensitivity, and $Z=\sum_{s \in Q} w(s)$ is a normalization factor.
+where $w(s)$ encodes both deployment relevance and risk sensitivity, and $Z=\sum_{s \in Q} w(s)$ is a normalisation factor.
 When $w(s) \propto P_{\mathrm{deploy}}(s)$, $\hat{\mathbf{T}}_{Q}$ estimates deployment-average trustworthiness; when high-consequence scenarios are upweighted, it becomes a risk-aware assessment rather than a pure estimator of $\mathbf{T}(a)$.
 In our architecture, \emph{Layer~4} determines \emph{what} should be tested by generating representative scenarios and associated weights, while \emph{Layers~1--3} determine \emph{how} the agent should be probed through complementary signals and stressors.
+Table~\ref{tab:layer_property} summarises which properties each layer primarily probes, making explicit that no single layer is sufficient.
 This separation of sampling from instrumentation means the result is not a single benchmark score, but a multi-dimensional trustworthiness profile that supports coverage analysis, root-cause diagnosis, and targeted improvement.
 Figure~\ref{fig:framework} overviews the framework and a Factory cycle.